smfo/whatILearntToday/Tools/Visual studio/debug.md

 ### Watch window
 While debugging, rightclick on an object and choose "Add watch".
 The current value of the chosen object will be available in the watch window regardless of the value being available in that scope or not.
-THe values will be monitored and updated as the app conditues to run.
+The values will be monitored and updated as the app conditues to run.

 Watches also let you temporarily manipulate the values in the variables to test different scenarios.\